-Rory Kennedy’s Academy Award nominated documentary opens with American Captain Stuart Herrington remarking, “The burning question.
+Rory Kennedy’s Academy Award nominated documentary opens with American Captain Stuart Herrington asking, “The burning question.
 Who goes and who stays?”
-When it went bad, Herrington took his South Vietnamese friends out surreptitiously (Americans were not allowed to bring South Vietnamese out without authorization), but he explains, as do others, that after the Paris Accords, the presumption of most in-country Americans was that peace was at hand, and the Americans would be in South Vietnam for a long time.
+When it went bad, Herrington took his South Vietnamese friends out surreptitiously (Americans were not allowed to bring South Vietnamese out without authorization), but the move was not expected nor planned for.
+As Herrington explains, as do others, after the Paris Accords, the presumption of most in-country Americans was that peace was at hand, and the Americans would be in South Vietnam for a long time.

 There is no political agenda here.
-It is fundamentally a human story on every level.
+Kennedy’s documentary is about people, not policy, and their stories are engrossing.
 One Vietnamese evacuee recalls his father, a pilot in the South Vietnamese, picking his family in a Chinook and heading out to sea (“when I heard the Chinook, I knew my Dad was coming to get me”).
-When it couldn’t land on an American vessel, the occupants jumped out to be fished from the sea.
+When it couldn’t land on an American vessel, the occupants jumped out to be fished from the water.